One of brother dB's "instrumonktal" compositions. Old school really cool synthesizer sounds for days...

 An instrumental electro-prog extravaganza with maybe just a hint of Pink Floyd-esque psychedelia.
 It even has a Monk chant!

-...and yes - that opening "vocal" solo is a synth - specifically, a Roland Jupiter-8, if you must know...
+...and yes - that opening "vocal" solo is a synth.
+Roland Jupiter-8, if you must know...

-A really catchy track from brother Duato, with an infectious shuffle beat guaranteed to take up residence in your head.
+A really catchy track from brother Duato, with an infectious shuffle beat guaranteed to take up residence in your skull.
 Kind of a Steely Dan meets Dirty Loops sort of vibe.

 Bob Dylan guitarist Stu Kimball and drummer extraordinaire Nick D'Virgilio join dB on keys and bass for this nasty little prog-flavored instrumental.